Relationship Anxiety in Urban Lifestyles

 Not always visible possessiveness.

-This happens more often in urban lifestyles because city relationships are not just shaped by love.
+This happens more often in urban lifestyles because city relationships are not shaped by love alone.
 They are shaped by overstimulation.
 Commutes, deadlines, phone addiction, family expectations, money pressure, crowded schedules, social comparison, and emotional fatigue all affect how partners interpret each other.
-Research consistently shows that stress and enduring vulnerabilities shape how couples behave and how satisfied they feel over time.

-That is why many people do not first identify this as “relationship anxiety.”
-They first experience it as Feeling Disconnected From Your Partner—as if the bond is still present, but the inner emotional certainty of it has started thinning out.
+That is why many people do not first identify this as relationship anxiety.
+They first experience it as the bond still being present, but emotional certainty slowly thinning.

 What Relationship Anxiety Actually Means